 Full HD (1920 x 1080) is the basic requirement for graphic design.
-It’s good enough for learning, doing school projects, but if you’re a graphic designer, it’s highly recommended to get a screen with a better resolution of at least 2,560×1,440 pixels.
+It’s good enough for learning, and doing school projects, but if you’re a graphic designer, it’s highly recommended to get a screen with a better resolution of at least 2,560×1,440 pixels.

-Do graphic designers need Adobe RGB monitor?
+Do graphic designers need Adobe RGB monitors?